ChiliEater/gloom-rs/report/report.md

 # Task 3c: Spiral

-To make a spiral, we need to define a few parameters :
+To make a spiral, we need to define a few parameters:

 ```glsl
 int centerX = 800;
 int centerY = 600;